 The biggest reason outsourcing fails because the outsourcing company that you have hired is not truly invested in your product or your success.
-I have seen different outsourcing contracts which would have nice terms, payment conditions, penalties, clauses and so on, all in order to get your work done in quality and timely manner but still, outsourcing fails.
+I have seen different outsourcing contracts which would have nice terms, payment conditions, penalties, clauses and so on, all in order to get your work done in a quality and timely manner but still, outsourcing fails.

 What could be the reasons?
 What does it mean not invested in the product?